1pay-network/1pay-utils/README.md

 <div>
   <br>
   <h2 align="center">1Pay Utils</h2>
-  <p>A Chrome Extension with lots of tools for Web3 users.
-When you access blockchain explorer pages like Etherscan, Arbiscan, BSCScan,... function buttons will appear to help you improve performance.</p>
+  <p>Your go-to Chrome Extension packed with essential tools designed for Web3 users.
+Enhancing your experience on blockchain explorer platforms such as Etherscan, Arbiscan, BSCScan,etc..., our extension intuitively surfaces function buttons to boost your performance and streamline your workflow.</p>

   <h3>Features:</h3>

-  - Button DeBank.
+  - DeBank Button.
-  - Button DEX Screener.
+  - DEX Screener Button.
-  - Button view contract source code.
-This feature powered by <a href="https://github.com/dethcrypto/dethcode" target="_blank">DethCode</a>
+  - View contract source code Button .
+This feature is powered by <a href="https://github.com/dethcrypto/dethcode" target="_blank">DethCode</a>

   <h3>Supported sites:</h3>

-  Etherscan.io and other explorers are built by the same team behind Etherscan.
+  Etherscan.io and other explorers site which are built by the same team behind Etherscan.

   <br>